strang3nt/AdvancedAlgorithmsLab_21-22/Reports/Lab2/src/Introduction.md

  - `ConstructiveHeuristic.fs` applies the initialization, selection and insertion logic, which is shared between the 2 heuristics
  - `NearestNeighbourHeuristic.fs` implements the heuristic Nearest Neighbor.

+The source code for this assignment is located in Lab2/Lab2/, while the source code from the previous assignment is in Lab1/Lab1.
+We use code from the previous assignment.

 ## Graph data structure

 The Graph itself is the same as the structure implemented during the previous assignment, from the previous report: